Skip to main content

 How quickly do you get measurement results?

 The system delivers results in real-time.
-Based on the measurements, you receive a current measurement value every second.
+Based on the measurements, you receive a current reading every second.
 This fast response time enables effective process control when blending and conditioning resins and early detection of deviations or gas bubbles.

 Can multiple components be monitored simultaneously?